Foreign Affairs Committee

 I am grateful to the Chair of the Foreign Affairs Committee for his statement, and I extend my best wishes to the UK embassy team in Russia, who undoubtedly have a huge job ahead of them over the next few weeks.
 Having seen what they did in Ukraine for the one-off football match, I am sure that they will be putting lots into it.
 Is the hon.
 Gentleman aware of what extra resources the embassy and consular teams in Russia were given by the FCO, and can he adumbrate that if so?

 The hon.
 Gentleman talked about the FCO not putting advice on the website for LGBT travellers until it was asked to do so.
-Why was it not forthcoming in doing that in the first instance, given the obvious dangers that those people may well face?
+Why was it not forthcoming in doing that in the first instance, given the obvious dangers that such people may well face?
 Will he facilitate through his offices and resources any post-World cup briefings with the Foreign Office and perhaps the Russian embassy, our embassy teams out in Russia and organisations such as FIFA and UEFA?

 I thank the hon.
 Gentleman for his extremely well-made points.
 We have looked at the resourcing, and there was an increase in resourcing for the embassy in Russia.
 We welcome the efforts of the Foreign Secretary in doing that, but he was—one must be fair to him—restricted by the expulsions that followed the attempted murder of two people in Salisbury, which has hindered the FCO’s ability to support so many fans.
 However, that should not be an excuse, and it is not.